 What information will I need to provide on my local business license application?

 The information requested will depend on the place where you are applying, but there are some general things that most applications will ask for.
 These include:

 - Type of business (corporation, LLC, LLP, etc.)

 - Dominant business service or product sold

-- Federal Employer identification Number (EIN) or
+- Federal Employer identification Number (EIN) or social security number

-sales tax number if applicable and copies of the owner's valid driver's license.
+You may also need to provide your business' state sales tax number if applicable and copies of the owner's valid driver's license.

-Disclaimer: This site is for informational purposes only and does not constitute legal, financial or tax advise.
+This site is for informational purposes only and does not constitute legal, financial or tax advise.
 The information on this site should not be relied upon as an official source of information and should be independently verified.